microsoft/NeuralSpeech/FastCorrect2/README.md

 ## Reference

-If you FastCorrect 2 useful in your work, you can cite the paper as below:
+If you find FastCorrect 2 useful in your work, you can cite the paper as below:

     @inproceedings{leng-etal-2021-fastcorrect-2,
         title = "{F}ast{C}orrect 2: Fast Error Correction on Multiple Candidates for Automatic Speech Recognition",